raphaelbgr/bill-splitter-ai-app/.bmad-core/tasks/review-story.md

 ## Prerequisites

-- Story status must be "Review"
+- Story status must be "Ready for Review"
 - Developer has completed all tasks and updated the File List
 - All automated tests are passing
+- 100% test coverage required for all new code

 ## Review Process